remult/remult/docs/tutorials/angular/backend-methods.md

 ```

 ::: warning Import TasksController
-Remember to add an import of `TasksController` in `app.component.ts`.
+Remember to add an import of `TasksController` in `todo.component.ts`.
 :::

 ::: tip Note